scotist/data-structures/README.md

 ______________

 The binary search tree and tests were written by Michael Sullivan and Will Weatherford.
 We did a kickass job.
+It includes three depth-first traversal methods: in-order, pre-order, and post order; and breadth-first traversal.

 ______________